 The best lentil salad comes together in just 3 simple steps:

-Step 1: To begin with, prepare your lentils as directed in a large pot, Instant Pot, or slow cooker (see below for cooking options).
+Step 1: To begin with, prepare your lentils as directed in a large pot, Instant Pot, or slow cooker.
+Cook the lentils al dente so they retain their firm texture.

-If you like the taste of more fresh ingredients in your lentil salad toss in any of the following:
+If you like the taste of more fresh ingredients in your lentil salad recipes, toss in any of the following:

-- Finely diced red onion
+- Finely diced red onion or shallots

 - Diced red bell pepper

-- Crumbled feta cheese
+- Crumbled feta cheese (feta and lentil salad is amazing!)

 - Diced cucumber